-The frustration point was easy to identify.
+The main frustration point was easy to identify.
 The problem was knowing when to use dont.
 It became my mission to find a solution to this problem, and I found it!!

 I now teach dont all by itself before even mentioning the other pronouns.
 Problem solved.
 Most of my students these days tell me that dont is actually easier than the other ones.